PROF. PAUL H. YANCEY -- MARINE BIOLOGY COURSE

 THE FIELD TRIP

-A mandatory week-long field trip is included, usually to the University of Washington's Friday Harbor Laboratories on San Juan Island.
-There is a fee of $150 to cover food and lodging.
+A week-long field trip is a separate course, usually held at the University of Washington's Friday Harbor Laboratories on San Juan Island.
+There is a fee up to $350 to cover food and lodging.

-2007 FIELD TRIP is the second week of spring break in March.
+2013 FIELD TRIP is the first week of spring break in March.
 We will depart Mar.
-17 and return on Saturday Mar.
-24. During the outbound and/or return trips, students can be picked up/dropped off in the Eastgate (Seattle) area.
+10 and return on Mar.
+16. During the outbound and/or return trips, students can be picked up/dropped off in the Eastgate/Bellevue (Seattle) area.

 the mudflat while examining animals